Brief Lives: Afterlife

 Aubrey's Brief Lives has been loved for generations for its colourful gossipy tone and for the glimpses it provides of the unofficial sides of its subjects.
 Aubrey's use of informants and his eye for the unusual provides much more vivid pictures than a biography based on documents could.
 He is frank but never malicious.

-The Brief Lives includes biographies of such figures as Francis Bacon, Robert Boyle, Thomas Browne, John Dee, Sir Walter Raleigh, Edmund Halley, Ben Jonson, Thomas Hobbes, William Petty and William Shakespeare.
+The Brief Lives includes biographies of such figures as Francis Bacon, Robert Boyle, Thomas Browne, John Dee, Sir Walter Raleigh, Edmund Halley, Ben Jonson, Thomas Hobbes, John Ogilby, William Petty and William Shakespeare.
 There have been many modern editions.

 Patrick Garland wrote and directed a play Brief Lives based on Aubrey's work; featuring Roy Dotrice as Aubrey.
 The production has been performed worldwide since 1969.
+It was originally designed by Julia Trevelyan Oman and incorporated more than 2,500 props, vividly recreating the life and personality of Aubrey.
+The play was first written and produced as part of Garland’s six-part series Famous Gossips, and was later adapted into the stage version by Garland, Oman, and Dotrice.

 In 2008, Aubrey's Brief Lives was a five-part drama serial on BBC Radio 4.
 Writer Nick Warburton intertwined some of Aubrey's biographical sketches with the story of the turbulent friendship between Aubrey and Wood.
 Abigail le Fleming produced and directed.